Free image optimization tools make the job of preparing your images for publishing a quick and easy task.

 Most blogging platforms use responsive images to scale images for different screen sizes.

-If you use an image that is 2,400 pixels wide and is 3 MB, your platform will automatically resize your image.
+If you use an image 2,400 pixels wide and is 3 MB, your platform will automatically resize your image.

 But it will still be 3 MB and take a long time to load.
 For a phone user, it will take ages.